salama/object-machine/object/instructions.md

 ## Instruction Set

-The previous chapter, specifially the diadram, showed how the Method holds Blocks which in turn holds Instructions.
+The previous chapter, specifically the diagram, showed how the Method holds Blocks which in turn holds Instructions.
 Some of the Instruction classes were brushed on to explain the class structure.
 This chapter provides detailed explanation of all Instructions defined by the machine.

 In the next chapter we will start to define the mechanism of how the oo instructions are translated to executable code.
-This will be done in an extensible manner, and since the Instructions are defined as Subclasses of a Baseclass, additional Instructions may be defined by external code.
-In this way the machiene Instruction set is extensible, and may be executed by the machine implementation as long as mappings to lower levels are provided.
+This will be done in an extensible manner, and since the Instructions are defined as Sub-classes of a Base-class, additional Instructions may be defined by external code.
+In this way the machine Instruction set is extensible, and may be executed by the machine implementation as long as mappings to lower levels are provided.

 This extensible instruction set is quite different from physical machines, but also from other defined virtual machines.
 Another marked difference is the fact that Instructions, as objects, may hold references to other machine objects.
 This is mostly a consequence of the the fact that we didn't start with a textual definition of the instruction representation.
 Also assembler instructions often may have references to other data, but this is often in a quite cryptic way, due to the way they have been designed as text representation.
 As mentioned we do have a text representation, which is human readable, but that is not it's main purpose.
-It's main purpose it to allow languages to exchange data in a text format that provides diffs, easy parsing and some readbility.
+It's main purpose it to allow languages to exchange data in a text format that provides diffs, easy parsing and some readability.

 ![Instruction Diagram](http://yuml.me/fc82f1db)